AIT Therapeutics (AITB) Stock Rating Upgraded by Zacks Investment Research

-AIT Therapeutics (OTCMKTS:AITB) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Monday.
+AIT Therapeutics (OTCMKTS:AITB) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Monday.

 According to Zacks, “AIT Therapeutics, Inc. is a clinical-stage anti-microbial therapeutic company using nitric oxide to treat respiratory and other diseases.
 The Company is currently applying its therapeutic expertise to treat lower respiratory tract infections, which are not effectively addressed with current standards of care.
 It is advancing its revolutionary respiratory targeted system in clinical trials for the treatment of bronchiolitis and nontuberculous mycobacteria.
 AIT Therapeutics, Inc. is based in Ness Ziona, Israel. “

-AIT Therapeutics (OTCMKTS:AITB) last posted its earnings results on Wednesday, November 14th.
-The company reported ($0.53) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.21) by ($0.32).
-On average, research analysts expect that AIT Therapeutics will post -0.95 earnings per share for the current year.
+AIT Therapeutics (OTCMKTS:AITB) last released its quarterly earnings data on Wednesday, November 14th.
+The company reported ($0.53) earnings per share for the quarter, missing the consensus estimate of ($0.21) by ($0.32).
+Sell-side analysts anticipate that AIT Therapeutics will post -0.95 earnings per share for the current fiscal year.

 AIT Therapeutics, Inc, a clinical-stage medical device and biopharmaceutical company, develops nitric oxide (NO) delivery systems to treat respiratory and other diseases.
 Its NO delivery systems are used for the treatment of pulmonary hypertension of the newborn, bronchiolitis, and nontuberculous mycobacteria.